ppy/osu-wiki/wiki/Game_modifier/Hidden/en.md

 ### osu!mania

-In [osu!mania](/wiki/Game_mode/osu!mania), the Hidden mod functions as the inverse of the Fade In mod as the notes, and thus, it will cause the notes  ot fade out before you are supposed to hit them.
+In [osu!mania](/wiki/Game_mode/osu!mania), the Hidden mod functions as the inverse of the Fade In mod as the notes will fade out before you are supposed to hit them.

 ![Gameplay of HD in osu!mania](img/GM_HD2_M.jpg "Screenshots of osu!mania gameplay with the Hidden mod, at different combo milestones")